 Old-fashioned favorites from South America.
 Distinctive appearance, rapid growth, and easy culture are three of their many strong points.Tropaeolum majus

-Two main kinds: climbing types, which trail over ground or climb to 6 ft. by coiling leafstalks; and compact, bushy, dwarf kinds to 1 1/2 ft. high and wide (dwarf types are more widely sold).
+There are two main kinds of this annual plant: climbing types, which trail over the ground or climb to 6 ft. by coiling leafstalks; and compact, bushy, dwarf kinds to 1 1/2 ft. tall and wide (dwarf types are more widely sold).
 Both have round bright green leaves on long stalks.
-Long-spurred flowers to 2 1/2 in. across have a refreshing fragrance, come in colors including maroon, red brown, orange, yellow, red, creamy white.
+Long-spurred flowers to 2 1/2 in. across have a refreshing fragrance and come in colors including maroon, red brown, orange, yellow, red, and creamy white.
 You can get seeds of mixed colors in several strains; some single colors are also sold.
 Both single- and double- flowered forms are available.
 All varieties make good cut flowers.
 Young leaves, flowers, and unripe seedpods have a peppery flavor and are frequently used in salads.

 Easy to grow in most well-drained soils but does best in sandy soil.
 Sow in early spring; plant grows and blooms quickly, reseeds.
 In mild-winter, hot-summer areas, sow in fall for winter and spring bloom.
 Use climbing types to cover fences, banks, stumps, or rocks; use dwarf kinds for bedding, to hide fading bulb foliage, or for quick color.
 Somewhat drought-tolerant.
 Full sun or light shade.